 Web scraping for content auditing and project planning

 Here at USC Radio Group, the new media team is currently working on a redesign of Classical KUSC and Classical KDFC.
-Both websites currently live on different content management systems and one of our digital goals is to migrate them to Wordpress.
-We like Wordpress; the plug-ins are plentiful, the community is strong and there's no shortage of answers on StackOverflow.
+Both websites now live on different content management systems, and one of our digital goals is to migrate them to Wordpress.
+We like Wordpress; the plug-ins are plentiful, the community is strong, and there's no shortage of answers on StackOverflow.

-As any project manager will tell you, during the planning stages of a redesign, one of the first things any team should do is conduct a content audit.
-Not only does it help managers understand the scope of the project, it also gives radio programming a chance to reflect on content.
-There are many tools we can use to create a content audit including a CSV export, a PHP MyAdmin export, a MySQL Dump, or even a hand-crafted Google Spreadsheet but there's an even cooler tool that has almost been around for as long as the Web has existed, Web Scrapers.
-Recently, the team discovered Crawly and proved to be the perfect time saver.
+During the planning stages of a redesign, one of the first things any team should do is conduct a content audit.
+Content audits are good.
+They help managers understand the scope of the project and give programming a chance to reflect on the content.
+There are many tools we can use to create a content audit, including a CSV export, a PHP MyAdmin export, a MySQL Dump, or even a hand-crafted Google Spreadsheet.
+Still, an even better tool is Crawly.

 Crawly is brilliant because it both scrapes your data and presents it in a beautifully packaged JSON (or CSV) format.
-For a software developer, JSON is the best format to package data and Crawly doesn't it without any extra work.
+For a software developer, JSON is the best format to package data, and Crawly does in a matter of seconds.